 In the planned project we will conduct observations of teaching practices in 100 Swedish preschool classes.
 In 30 of them, we will implement a structural approach to teaching number concepts and arithmetic strategies following two intervention programs proven to be successful (PASMAP developed by Joanne Mulligan & colleagues., and FASETT developed by Camilla Björklund & colleagues.).
 Analyses of the assessments of pupils’ developing number knowledge and the affordances in the intervention programs give us a deeper insights to the core features of a structural approach in teaching and empirically reveal to what extent and on what groundings the approach facilitates successful arithmetic development.

-Camilla Björklund, University of Gothenburg
+Camilla Björklund, project leader, University of Gothenburg

 Angelika Kullberg, University of Gothenburg